Oarisma poweshiek (Parker, 1870)

 The Poweshiek Skipperling is a small butterfly, more delicate looking than most “grass” skippers (subfamily Hesperiinae) in Minnesota.
 The forewing length (base to apex) is 1.4-1.6 cm (0.55-0.63 in.) in both sexes.
 Antennae are short and relatively stout and have blunt-tipped clubs.
 Although capable of rapid flight, this skipper more typically flies erratically just above the grasses at a speed that is relatively easy to follow with the eye.
 Its flight rarely exhibits the “skipping” quality that gives the family its name.

-Males and females are very similar in appearance.
-The upper surface of the wings is a uniform, dark brown, with a purplish gloss in fresh individuals, except for a highlight of glossy orange along the leading edge of each forewing.
-Males do not have a brand on the forewing, as most grass skippers do.
-The under surface of the hind wings is distinctive, having a pale, finely pinstriped look created by white veins on a hoary, gray-brown ground color.
+Males and females are very similar in appearance, apart from the thicker, heavier abdomen females have for a few days after eclosing.
+The upper surface of the wings is a uniform dark brown, with a purplish gloss in fresh individuals, except for a splash of glossy orange along the leading edge of each forewing.
+Males do not have a brand on the forewing as most grass skippers do.
+The under surface of the hind wings is distinctive, having a pale, finely pinstriped look created by white veins on a hoary gray-brown ground color.
+There are a couple of surface features that differ between the sexes, but these are difficult to assess in the field.
+The forewing fringe of females is slightly paler on the upper side than that of males.
+Most reliably diagnostic, the antennae of females have alternating pale and brown annulations along their upper side, while in males this surface is a smooth, even golden color, but magnification is required for determination.

 The closely related Garita Skipperling (Oarisma garita) is the species most similar to the Poweshiek in Minnesota.
 It is restricted to the northwest corner of the state and is extremely rare even there.
 The Garita Skipperling is slightly smaller than Poweshiek, a lighter golden-brown above, and lacks the latter’s strongly contrasting white veins on the hind wings beneath.
-The introduced European Skipper (Thymelicus lineola) is about the same size as the Poweshiek Skipperling, but its wings are bright golden-orange above, with narrow, dark margins.
-Beneath, its hind wing veins are not conspicuously lighter than the ground color, as they are in the Poweshiek.
-It has become common in eastern Minnesota but is less often encountered in the western part of the state.
+The introduced European Skipper (Thymelicus lineola) is about the same size as the Poweshiek Skipperling, but its wings are bright golden-orange above, with narrow dark margins.
+Males have a small, very thin black stigma in the central part of the forewing.
+Beneath, the hind wing veins are not conspicuously lighter than the ground color as they are in the Poweshiek.
+It has become common in eastern Minnesota but is less often encountered in the western part of the state, though this can be expected to change.

 Habitats utilized by the Poweshiek Skipperling in Minnesota include wet to dry native prairie but not sand prairie.
 The same is reported for the Dakotas, though moist prairie seems to be favored there (Royer and Marrone 1992).
 A reported preference for wet prairie in Wisconsin has been interpreted as an artifact of greater fire-mortality in upland prairie habitat (Borkin 1995).
-The habitat in Michigan is described as sedge meadow and seepage fen (Nielsen 1999).
-Interestingly, the Poweshiek Skipperling has never been reported from meadow or fen in Minnesota.
-Habitats dominated by nonnative grasses such as Kentucky bluegrass (Poa pratensis), smooth brome (Bromus inermis), and redtop (Agrostis gigantea) are not suitable for this skipper.
+The habitat in Michigan is a type of open wetland known as prairie fen (Pogue et al 2016).
+These are plant communities on peaty soils saturated by upwelling calcareous groundwater; wetland-obligate sedges dominate, but several grasses characteristic of prairie communities are present as well (Cohen et al. 2014).
+Interestingly, the Poweshiek Skipperling has never been reported from sedge-dominated wet meadow or fen in Minnesota.
+Habitats dominated by nonnative grasses such as Kentucky bluegrass (Poa pratensis), smooth brome (Bromus inermis), and redtop (Agrostis gigantea) do not appear to be suitable for this skipper.

 Biology / Life History

-The Poweshiek Skipperling has a single, annual generation.
+The Poweshiek Skipperling has a single annual generation.
 Adults have been recorded from the last week of June into the first week of August in Minnesota, but in a typical year most adults fly between the end of June and the middle of July.
-Eggs hatch in about 10 days, and the partly grown larvae overwinter and complete development the following spring.
+Eggs hatch in about ten days, and the partly grown larvae overwinter and complete development the following spring.

-The grass skippers are so called because their larval foodplants are restricted to grasses or sedges.
-A spike-rush (Eleocharis elliptica) has frequently been cited as the larval food plant, based on an early report of egg-laying on this sedge in Michigan (Holzman 1972).
-However, observations in Minnesota and Wisconsin (Borkin 1995, 1996) indicate that prairie grasses, especially prairie dropseed (Sporobolus heterolepis) and little bluestem (Schizachyrium scoparium var. scoparium) are probably the most important larval hosts.
+The grass skippers are so called because their larval food plants are restricted to grasses or sedges.
+A spike-rush (Eleocharis elliptica) has frequently been cited as the larval food plant of the Poweshiek Skipperling, based on an early report of egg-laying on this member of the sedge family (Cyperaceae) in Michigan (Holzman 1972).
+However, observations in Minnesota and Wisconsin (Borkin 1995, 1996) indicate that prairie grasses, especially prairie dropseed (Sporobolus heterolepis) and little bluestem (Schizachyrium scoparium var. scoparium), are probably the most important larval hosts.
 Apparently, females do not restrict egg-laying to suitable host plants but leave it to larvae to find them.
-Unlike most skippers, Poweshiek larvae do not construct shelters, but rest head down on grass blades or stems when not feeding.
+Unlike most skippers, Poweshiek larvae do not construct shelters but rest head down on grass blades or stems when not feeding.
 Larvae overwinter in a similar position on stems (Borkin 1995).

 Males seek mating opportunities through meandering search flights above and among the tops of grasses.
 This mate-seeking behavior is known as “patrolling” and is different from the perch-chase behavior of many grass skippers (Scott 1986).
 Females probably mate soon after they become capable of flight, but whether they mate with more than one male is unknown.
-Life expectancy in the wild has not been reported, but it is unlikely to be more than a few days, possibly a week.
+Research in Canada has found that adults may live up to 10-12 days in the wild, but the average is probably about a week (Richard Westwood, personal communication 2017).
 Nothing is known about the dispersal behavior of mated females.

 Conservation / Management